freemansoft/speedtest-app-insights/READ-APP-INSIGHTS.md

 | Source of synthetic traffic | `undefined` | n/a |
 | State or Province | State | ? |

+1. Splitting is not supported on charts with multiple metrics.
+[See documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-charts)
+1. You can break out each metric by host by **splitting** using the `Cloud Role Instance` dimension

-## Custom Dimensions sent to Application Insights by _Metrics_ exporter
+## Custom Dimensions provided by the _Metrics_ exporter
-AppInsights.py adds a couple custom tags to the data.
-These show up as custom dimensions.

-* CustomDimensions can be seen on the query screen results pane as a combined json structure.
-* CustomDimensions must added explicitly to the results configuration
-* CustomDimensions can be used to filter in gauges.

-The speedtest program adds two `customDimension` properties.
+AppInsights.py adds two `customDimension` properties.
 You can see the `customDimension` subtree inside each custom metric

 | Custom Dimension | Value |
 | - | - |
 | client_isp | client isp as reported by speedtest sdk |
 | server_host | speedtest server host as reported by speedtest sdk |

+Notes:
+* CustomDimensions can be seen on the query screen results pane as a combined json structure.
+* CustomDimensions are use case specific and must be explicitly to the results configuratio.
+* CustomDimensions can be used to filter in gauges.

 # Structure in the OpenCensus API and Application Insights metrics exporter
 This is _partially correct_ explanation of OpenCensus events and Azure bindings